Baelrin/Time_Math/README.md

 ## Acknowledgments

-- Thanks to all contributors who have helped improve TimeMathMaster.
+- Thanks to all contributors who have helped improve Time_Math_Master.
 - Special thanks to the Python community for their support and resources.

 Join us in making TimeMathMaster the ultimate math challenge game!